3.11 Provisions and contingent liabilities

 - Personal guarantee of Late Mr. V. G. Siddhartha

-?
-The repayment of the loan has been extended pursuant to the letter dated 24 September 2020 up to 31 March 2021 and During the FY 2021-22,the lender has recalled the entire amount outstanding amount and also initiated legal disputes.
+°The repayment of the loan has been extended pursuant to the letter dated 24 September 2020 up to 31 March 2021 and During the FY 2021 -22,the lender has recalled the entire amount outstanding amount and also initiated legal disputes. n The loan has been outstanding for 48 months from the due date

-?
-Due to default in repayment of interest and principal.
-In view of the loan recall notices, legal disputes and pending onetime settlement with the lenders, the management has not recognised interest of Rs.93.03 millions for the period 1 April 2023 to 31 March 2024(Rs.150.24 millions for the period 1 April 2022 to 31 March 2023).
+n Due to default in repayment of interest and principal.
+In view of the loan recall notices, legal disputes and pending onetime settlement with the lenders, the management has not recognised interest of ?
+93.03 millions for the period 1 April 2023 to 31 March 2024.

 31 Leases

-Consequently, the company recorded the lease liability at the present value of the lease payments discounted at the incremental borrowing rate and the right of use asset at its carrying amount as if the standard had been applied since the commencement date of the lease, but discounted at the lessee’s incremental borrowing rate at the date of initial application.
+Consequently, the company recorded the lease liability at the present value of the lease payments discounted at the incremental borrow'ng rate and the right of use asset at its carrying amount as if the standard had been applied since the commencement date of the lease, but discounted at the lessee’s incremental borrow'ng rate at the date of initial application.

-The weighted average incremental borrowing rate applied to lease liabilities as at April 1, 2019 is 12.50%.
+The weighted average incremental borrow'ng rate applied to lease liabilities as at 1 April 2019 is 12.50%.

 Effects on adoption of Ind AS 116:

-i) On transition, the adoption of the new standard resulted in recognition of'Right of Use asset' of Rs.22.42 Million, and a lease liability of Rs.45.34 Millions.
-The cumulative effect of applying the standard of was adjusted with opening balance of retained earnings.
+i) On transition, the adoption of the new standard resulted in recognition of 'Right of Use asset' of ?
+22.42 Million, and a lease liability of ?
+45.34 Millions.
+The cumulative effect of applying the standard of was adjusted w'th opening balance of retained earnings.
 The effect of this adoption is insignificant on the profit before tax, profit for the period and earnings per share.
 Ind AS116 will result in decrease in cash out flows from operating activities and an increase in cash out flows from financing activities on account of lease payments.

 ii) On pre-mature termination of lease contract the related right-of-use asset and lease liability is de-recognised and the differential amount is recognised in profit and loss acccount.

-iii) Rental expenses recognised in Profit & Loss statement, in respect of low value leases and short term leases, for which Ind AS 116 has not been applied, is Rs.
-0.66 Million (Previous year Rs 0.17 million)
+iii) Rental expenses recognised in Profit & Loss statement, in respect of low value leases and shortterm leases, for which Ind AS 116 has not been applied, is ?
+0.86 Million (Previous year ?
+0.66 million)

 b) measured at amortised cost and for which fair values are disclosed in the financial statements.